momega/spacesimulator/README.md

 The planets are moving based on Keplerian law (simplified elliptical) trajectory.

 The spacecraft(s) are moving based on the Newtonian trajectory.
-The gravitation of the planets influences the trajectory of the spacecraft.
+The gravitation of all the planets influences the trajectory of the spacecrafts.

 Features
 ========